22011942/251-Assignment1-2023-Michael-Brady-Java-IDE/README.md

 ### Libraries used
 ##### Aspose words:
     Used to create, modify, render, or parse documents.
 It was used in the open function for its capabilities in opening a wide variety of document types.
+#### RSyntaxTextArea:
+    It has many features such as syntax highlighting, Find/Replace, Mark Occurrences, and much more.
+It was mainly used to add syntax highlighting, the search feature, animations, and the stylized UI.
+#### RSTALanguageSupport
+    The main feature it has is language support for various languages which means it can auto-complete function names and Parsers for the language used.
+This was implemented to help predict what you might want to write by using ctrl-space.